AleSalci22/Mini-project_SC26/README.md

 # Mini-project_SC26
-Mini project for the single cell course
+Mini project for the single cell course with Sara, David and Salci :)